Quantum Future Academy 2020

 What to do for the challenge?

-We will send out the specifics of the challenge to eligible applicants on 1 August 2020, and participants must submit a short video and report demonstrating their results by 1 September 2020.
-The applicants with the two best submissions will be selected to attend the 2020 QFA in Berlin!
+We sent out the specifics of the challenge to the eligible applicants on 1 August 2020, and the participants submitted a short video and report demonstrating their results by 1 September 2020.
+The applicants with the two best submissions were selected to attend the 2020 QFA in Berlin!

 The selection committee of representatives from participating Danish universities:

 Ulrich Busk Hoff (DTU): firstname.lastname@example.org

 Please share this exciting opportunity with your friends, colleagues and students! #QFA2020.

 The organizers are keeping a close eye on the current COVID-19 pandemic and related travel and social distancing regulations.
 Currently, they are confident that the academy will take place in Berlin as planned, with the utmost care regarding safety (e.g. hygiene and social distancing).
 All participants will be kept in the loop regarding any changes concerning the academy.